-Welcome to the EPHS Library!
+Welcome to the EPHS Library

-The library is a central point in school for students’ reading and research needs and is located on the ground floor of C Block.
+We are proud to be a Reading School and the library is a central point in school for students’ reading and research needs and is located on the ground floor of C Block.
 We have close to 10,000 items in our collection including fiction and non-fiction books, comics, graphic novels, text books and revision guides, journals, magazines and newspapers.

 Every Elthorne Park High School student is automatically a member of the Library - their school ID card is also their library card.
 The library is open Monday-Friday, and is accessible to specific year groups during morning break and lunchtime, when students can borrow and return books, carry out research or homework, access the printer/photocopier and library chromebooks or read quietly.
 The professional library staff are always available to help with student enquiries and book requests.
 If you would like to find out more about our library and all it has to offer, please contact Ms A. Martino (Librarian).